-- 1 6-ounce can tomato paste
+- 6 ounce can tomato paste

-- 1/4 cup chopped fresh parsley
+- ¼ cup chopped fresh parsley

-- 1/4 cup chopped fresh basil
+- ¼ cup torn fresh basil

 - 1 pound spaghetti

-- 1 pound ground beef
+- 1 pound 85% to 90% lean ground beef

 - 1 pound ground mild or hot Italian sausage

-- 1/4 cup fresh chopped parsley or 1 tablespoon dry parsley
+- ¼ cup fresh chopped parsley, or 1 tablespoon dry parsley

-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- 1/2 teaspoon fresh ground pepper
+- ½ teaspoon freshly ground black pepper

 - 1 tablespoon minced garlic

-- Add enough oil to heavy pot just to coat the bottom and place over medium heat.
-Add the garlic and onion and cook, stirring, until onion has softened and is translucent.
+- Add the oil to a heavy pot or Dutch oven and place over MEDIUM heat.
+Add the garlic and onion and cook, stirring, until the onion has softened and is translucent, about 3 to 4 minutes.
 Add the tomato paste.
-Fill the tomato paste can with wine and pour into the pot.
-Add the crushed tomatoes.
-Fill the empty can with water and add the water to the pot.
+Fill the tomato paste can with wine (6 ounces) and pour it into the pot.
+Add the tomatoes then fill the empty tomato can with water (28 ounces) and add the water to the pot.